crisp-oss/email-bounce-parser/README.md

 // }
 ```

+Head over to `/test/fixtures/` for more bounce examples and parsing results (anonymized data).

 ## Contributing

 Feel free to fork this project and submit fixes.
 We may adapt your code to fit the codebase.